 PS – contains affiliate links

-I often get asked about why & how I started blogging, followed quickly by “how much money do you make?”
+I often get asked about why & how I started blogging in South Africa, followed quickly by “how much money do you make?”
 On one hand you get the skeptics who think that blogging and social media is just a waste of time and “not a real job” while on the other hand you get the folk who think that they can make a quick buck with a blog.

 So, if you think that blogging is just a waste of time; it isn’t!
 You really can make a living off it.
 However, it takes a lot of hard work and a good few years!
 I have been doing this part-time now for just over two years and although I do make some money, it’s not much at all and I still have a long journey ahead.